Banner-Saga-Factions/BSF-Custom-Server/README.md

 # Banner Saga Factions Custom Server

-A typescript project to reverse engineer and emulate the Banner Saga Factions offical game servers.
+A project to reverse engineer and emulate the Banner Saga Factions offical game servers.
+Written in TypeScript

 ---